codahale/veil/design.md

 ### Authenticated Encryption And Partial Decryption

-The division of the plaintext stream into blocks takes its inspiration from the [CHAIN construction][oae2], but the use of Xoodyak allows for a significant reduction in complexity.
+The division of the plaintext stream into blocks takes its inspiration from the CHAIN construction [@hoang2015], but the use of Xoodyak allows for a significant reduction in complexity.
 Instead of using the nonce and associated data to create a feed-forward ciphertext dependency, the Xoodyak duplex ensures all encryption operations are cryptographically dependent on the ciphertext of all previous encryption operations.
 Likewise, because the `veil.mres` ciphertext is terminated with a [`veil.schnorr`](#veil.schnorr) signature, using a special operation for the final message block isn't required.

 The major limitation of such a system is the possibility of the partial decryption of invalid ciphertexts.
 If an attacker flips a bit on the fourth block of a ciphertext, `veil.mres` will